 MA in Music

-Musicians with a desire to learn more about their talent through the study of theory, literature and performance can take their talent to the next level with a Master’s degree in Music from Webster.
+Musicians with a desire to learn more about their talent through the study of theory, literature and performance can take their talent to the next level with a Master of Arts degree in Music from Webster.

 The MA in Music is offered without an official area of specialization, although one or more of several fields within music may be emphasized through elective courses that meet individual needs and career goals.
 The area of emphasis will be determined by your consultation with the graduate committee and the Director of Graduate Studies in Music.